 A fair enough comment but what happens when a few months down the line it becomes clear that ‘the best engineer’ has very little idea or experience of how to lead a team.
-This is the problem that a number of our Rail clients and contacts have faced when looking at senior technical appointments.
+This is the problem that a number of our rail clients and contacts have faced when looking at senior technical appointments.
 I have highlighted some of the common challenges below and some of the solutions an executive search process can provide in addressing these challenges;

-‘I need a strategic leader, but they want to get involved in projects instead of delegating to the team’ – A fantastic Railway engineer has a passion for the industry, they will have worked their way up from the very bottom of the ladder and proven their engineering expertise time and time again, which unfortunately means it will be hard for them to step-back from being hands-on.
+‘I need a strategic leader, but they want to get involved in projects instead of delegating to the team’ – A fantastic railway engineer has a passion for the industry, they will have worked their way up from the very bottom of the ladder and proven their engineering expertise time and time again, which unfortunately means it will be hard for them to step-back from being hands-on.
 9 times out of 10 these guys will be perfectionists, so when work is being carried out that doesn’t meet their high standards it is hard for them to direct and teach as opposed to jumping in and fixing it themselves.

-There are a numbers of ways companies can address this challenge; whether it is through benchmarking current star performers in order to set the bar or by profiling candidates (external and internal) to understand their capabilities in terms of leadership potential.
+There are a number of ways companies can address this challenge; whether it is through benchmarking current star performers in order to set the bar or by profiling candidates (external and internal) to understand their capabilities in terms of leadership potential.

-‘They are not strong enough to lead the more established members of the team’ – Let’s face it, there is a mentality among certain more mature Railway engineer that anyone who didn’t cut their teeth in British Rail isn’t cut out to add much value.
+‘They are not strong enough to lead the more established members of the team’ – Let’s face it, there is a mentality among certain more mature railway engineer that anyone who didn’t cut their teeth in British rail isn’t cut out to add much value.
 This is a mentality that very few non-BR engineers struggle to break down.
 Respect, trust and good communication are pivotal to a successful engineering manager in Rail, if an individual fails to achieve these (and achieve them early) they will be fighting an uphill battle.